We have the facilities on-site to examine a wide range of samples to aid in the diagnosis of your pet's condition.

 We can perform microscope examinations of skin and hair samples and urine examinations which all aid a speedy diagnosis of your pets' condition.

 An X-ray is an image (picture) acquired using small amounts of radiation sent through the body to create a picture.
-Our facility at Kidderminster is digital, which means that the images are display on a computer monitor instead of the standard film of years past.
+Our facilities are digital, which means that the images are displayed on a computer monitor instead of the standard film of years past.
 It is not only used for the diagnosis of fractures of bones but can be used for abdominal images e.g. to check for foreign bodies in the stomach and intestines.

-Unlike an x-ray machine the ultrasound scanner is readily portable.
-It shows us an image of the internal organs through a monitor.
+Ultrasound shows us an image of the internal organs through a monitor.
 It is exactly the same type of scanner which is used to check the progress of babies in the womb.
 When used by a skilled operator it is very good for examining soft tissues within the body e.g. pregnancy diagnosis and investigating growths and swellings within the abdomen.
-The ultrasound scanner is particularly useful when investigating and monitoring tendon injuries in horses.
+It can also be used to scan the heart to show its size and any disturbances to blood flow.

 A tonometer measures the pressure within the eye and is a useful aid in the diagnosis of glaucoma .
 The small probe gently touches the eye and the machine measures the pressure.
 There is no need for anaesthetic.